Improving care and post-care for children and young people

 Building on the success and learnings from the former Next Step After Care Program, the redesigned Next Step Plus commenced on 1 April 2020.

-Next Step Plus program's vision is that all young people are resilient and supported and develop, the skills, capacity and capability to be the people they want to be.
+The Next Step Plus program's vision is that all young people are resilient and supported and develop the skills, capacity and capability to be the people they want to be.

 The Next Step Plus program will assist young people from the age of 15, who are in care, to develop the skills and knowledge to live independently; and to ensure those who have left care are able to receive additional support and services should they require them.